johnsug/johnsug.github.io/_posts/2016-06-14-race-survival-analysis.md

 ![Box Plot](https://raw.githubusercontent.com/johnsug/johnsug.github.io/master/_posts/race_survival_analysis/2016-survival-boxplot-02.png)

+The box plot shows that the average times are much closer, however there are still a few outliers during the Garmin race.
+The condensed gap between the two races is further highlighted in the survival curve plot:

 ![Survival Curve](https://raw.githubusercontent.com/johnsug/johnsug.github.io/master/_posts/race_survival_analysis/2016-survival-curve-02.png)

 In fact, there is a much greater chance that the 2 minute differential could be attributed to noise in the data.
 The p-value test of the survival model, while still being considering statisticall significant, is much higher than what we saw earlier.
-Perhaps most runners were adequately conditioned to run two half marathons, back to back (with me being an outlier).
+Perhaps most runners were adequately conditioned to run two half marathons, back to back (with my larger differential suggesting that I was a bit of an outlier, or at least not as conditioned as others in my cohort).

 In conclusion, the first race (Rock the Parkway) appears to be a slightly easier race than the second (Garmin).
 Perhaps that, in part, influenced more people to run it, leading to the 9 minute average differential between the two races.
-On average, those who ran both races had their half marathon times drop by 2 minutes the second week.
-As my time dropped 9 minutes, 2 could be accounted to the increased race difficulty, and I suppose 7 minutes to the additional fatigue I was experiencing that day.
+On average, those who ran both races had their half marathon times increase by 2 minutes the second week.
+As my time increased by 9 minutes, 2 could be accounted to the increased race difficulty, and the remaining 7 minutes could be attributed to the fatigue I was experiencing that day.